bionicbone/OBD2-NANO_Longan_Serial_CAN_BUS_Board-Sender/README.md

 It could be worth spending more time with this board

 WARNING: Do not set the CAN baud rate higher than 38400 otherwise errors are presented on the bus that +8 to the ID number like this.

+ADDED ability to change CAN Bus Speed in this example